arc360alt/progression-mod/README.md

 - Copper tools backported to 1.21.1
 - Full on progression system that rquieres you to have the past tier to mine the new ore
 - A bunch of QOL features like Mod Menu support and tooltips that tell you if you can mine that material or not
+- Added a full new Amethyst tool and armor teir thats a level above diamond and is NEEDED to mine netherite.

 ## 1.21.1 Broken Features:
 - Have not found any yet, please report any issues with the 1.21.1 version if you find any.